 - Preheat the oven to 400°F.

-- Arrange the scones on a parchment or silicone lined baking mat on a sheet pan or cookie sheet.
+- Arrange the scones on a parchment or silicone lined baking mat on a sheet pan (affiliate link) or cookie sheet.
 Brush with beaten egg and very generously sprinkle with finishing sugar.

 - Bake the scones for 20 minutes or until lightly golden brown and slightly firm to the touch.

 - Meanwhile while the scones are in the oven, prepare the homemade butter.
 Add the whipping cream, salt and honey into the bowl of an electric mixer fitted with the beater attachment.
 Beat the whipping cream for about 8 minutes on high until the butter stage is reached.
 Remove the liquid that is left behind by straining.
 If needed, press the butter with the back of the butter against a fine mesh sieve or squeeze with your hands.
 To store, either place into an airtight jar or container or wrap in waxed paper.